-TPM2\CreateLoaded() can be used for creation of asymmetric keys but it may not be used for derivation of certain types of asymmetric keys.
+NOTE 3 TPM2\CreateLoaded() can be used for creation of asymmetric keys but it cannot be used for derivation of certain types of asymmetric keys.
 This limitation is because of the variability in algorithms for some asymmetric key types (such as RSA).